Clothing and Equipment Checklist for Nepal, Bhutan and Tibet Trekking Tour

 - Warm socks for colder areas

-- Gaiters, in case of rain or snow
+- Gaiters, in case of rain or snow (must be waterproof and fit your trekking boots well).

 - Ice cleats/gripper for shoes if you are trekking in higher altitude icy trails or trekking in winter during snow fall.